Supreme Commander (video game): Pre-release

 Supreme Commander was highly anticipated.
 Large videogame sites wrote many previews: GameSpot wrote eighteen, IGN wrote eight and GameSpy five.
 The Seton's Clutch map was frequently featured, as early as September 2005.
 This battle was between the UEF and the Cybran, showcasing a Monkeylord annihilating UEF tanks.
 At E3, it was revealed that the Aeon had a base to the southeast of this map, which was used to launch strategic nuclear missiles on the UEF base.
-Supreme Commander won several notable awards before it was released, all of them connected to E3, including the GameCritics Best Strategy Game award and IGN's Best Upcoming PC Game award.
+Supreme Commander won several notable awards before it was released, all of them connected to E3, including the GameCritics Best Strategy Game award and IGNs Best Upcoming PC Game award.
 Other awards were received from GameSpy, GameSpot, GamesRadar, Voodoo Extreme and 1UP.

 Release

 Reviews of Supreme Commander were positive, with the game having a score of 86/100 on Metacritic.

 Dan Stapleton of PC Gamer praised the versatility of the strategic zoom, and expressed his loathing of the next game that wouldn't feature it.
 The dual-screen mode was highly regarded, the mission design was praised, and the emotional presence of the story was also recognized.
 However, a few points were docked due to the general lack of diverse unit types, and the game's system requirements.
 It received a PC Gamer Editor's Choice Award with a score of 91%.

 Alec Meer of Eurogamer praised the innovative new features such as the multi monitor support and the scale element.
 Meer remarked though, that Supreme Commander "feels like hard work", and that with the emphasis on epic scale, details are overlooked.
 Still, it garnered a rating of 9/10.

 IGN rated Supreme Commander with the rating of 9/10, with reviewer Charles Onyett giving the game the Editor's Choice Award.
 Particularly the intuitive and helpful strategic zoom and base automation were praised, though the steep hardware requirements and naval pathfinding issues were found less appealing—while they would find their way to their designated target point, their routes were not always the most efficient.
 IGN UK, however, was less positive, while still awarding a rating of 8.9/10.
 The issues addressed by its international counterpart were deemed more severe, and the reviewer was not impressed by the interface, finding the amount of control it gives over the game lacking.